 Connection to Passion Spark Retreats

-Passion Spark provided its graduates a good first step to long-term career satisfaction, with a process to discover or rediscover their passion.
-It gently guided participants to their core passions, then offers supportive experiences to connect a chosen passion to a satisfying and fulfilling career.
+Passion Spark provides its graduates an excellent process to support long-term career satisfaction, with a process to discover or rediscover their passion.
+It gently guides participants to their core passions, then offers supportive experiences to connect a chosen passion to a satisfying and fulfilling career.

 CareerCHAT Activities [suggested]